C-Section Rehabilitation

 • Female Pelvic Health: Advanced Assessment and Management, Physio Skills

-• Pelvic Health Foundation, Pelvic Pain and Rectal Course, Pelvic Health Melbourne:
+• Pelvic Pain and Rectal Courses, Pelvic Health Melbourne

 • Polestar Pilates Trained